What is the difference between journaling and memoir writing?

 Note:

 For writers, shame holds an additional challenge.
 Exposing one’s writing in public can feel daunting, especially considering that many writers are shy and would rather stay private.
-If you are one of the people who like me have resisted publishing because of the shame of shyness and self-exposure, or fear of rejection, see the section in my Four Elements for Writers book about Going Public.
+If you are one of the people who like me have resisted publishing because of the shame of shyness and self-exposure, or fear of rejection, see the section in my How to Become a Heroic Writer book about Going Public.

 Notes